iterative/dvc.org/content/docs/start/model-management/model-registry.md

 ## Changing (and removing) stage assignments

-Let's say that we've tested our model a bit and decided to promote its version 1.0.0. to the next stage.
-In the "staging" stage the model will be ready for deployment to production but not deployed yet (we will explore model deployment in the next chapter).
+Let's say that we've decided to promote our model version 1.0.0. to the next stage.
+When we assing the model to the "test" stage, it will be automatically tested for its size (we will explore how this is done in the [Using and Deploying models] chapter (doc/start/model-management/model-cicd)).

-We will assign it to the "staging" stage just like we did with the "dev" stage in the previous section but we also want our team to know that this model is no longer in the "dev" stage.
+We will assign it to the "test" stage just like we did with the "dev" stage in the previous section but we also want our team to know that this model is no longer in the "dev" stage.